Psychology and Counseling

 - Master of Arts in Clinical Mental Health Counseling

-In addition to working with students as Academic Advisors, the faculty in the Psychology and Counseling program also work with students as Course Mentors.
+In addition to working with students as Academic Advisors, the Psychology and Counseling faculty also work with students as Course Mentors.
 The Course Mentor’s job is to work closely with a student to design, execute, and evaluate a specific course.
-Full-time, graduate students can work with up to four different Course Mentors a semester.
+Students can work with multiple Course Mentors each semester (full-time graduate students, up to four; full-time undergraduate students, up to five; part-time graduate and undergraduate students, up to three).
 A student’s Academic Advisor can also act as their Course Mentor.
 A student cannot work with the same faculty member for all four courses in any given semester unless they have designed a thesis to take place within one semester.
 In each semester students will take at least one course with their Academic Advisor, unless the Advisor feels that working with other faculty would be of greater benefit to the student.

 Course Mentors are assigned by the Program Director with input from the students based on their Mentor Preference Selection Form.
 Because of the nature of our program, faculty members are hired not only for their strengths in a specialty area, but also for their ability to work with students in many areas of the field.
 As a result, more than one faculty member offers many courses.